 Yes!
 Chiropractors spend much of their education and training on the study of pediatrics.
 They learn adjustment techniques focused exclusively on smaller frames of children, and how to deliver adjustments in a gentle manner which children respond well to.

 Chiropractic care is essential for children as childhood is the most active stage in our lives.
-The jumping, falling, running and bumping of normal childhood activities can cause spinal misalignments which can lead to health problems.
+The jumping, falling, running and bumping of normal childhood activities can cause spinal misalignment's which can lead to health problems.
 Sitting in desks at school, computer activities, and participation in dance, gymnastics and sporting activities can also cause spinal stress.
-With a healthy spinal column, a child’s body can better deal with the headaches, sore throats, ear infections, stomach aches, fevers, measles, mumps, bedwetting, growing pains and many other problems that affect children.
-Chiropractic adjustments can also improve the neurological and emotional health of children.
-This includes children with learning disabilities, anxiety, concentration and attention problems, hyperactivity, attention deficit disorder, dyslexia, discipline problems and low IQ.

 The birth process can be very traumatic for newborn babies.
 It is common for babies as young as one day old to receive spinal adjustments, especially after a difficult birth.
-Chiropractic adjustments can be very effective for treating infant colic and fussing.
 Also babies develop and begin to sit, crawl and walk it is important to ensure their spines are functioning properly.

 "As the twig is bent so grows the tree."